cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 a scalar y and a group element g.
 It returns an octet string representation of the group element g^y.
 Additionally, scalar\_mult\_vfy specifies validity conditions for y,g and g^y and outputs G.I in case they are not met.

-- G.DSI denotes a domain-separation identifier string which SHALL be uniquely identifying the group environment G.
+- G.DSI denotes a domain-separation identifier octet string which SHALL be uniquely identifying the group environment G.

 ## Notation for string operations {#notation-section}